maxh/maxheinritz.com/_posts/2025-05-11-impact-arenas.md

 The landscape of impact arenas will transform dramatically in a world where AGI can perform most human cognitive labor.
 Long-standing arenas from translation to medicine to entertainment will be revolutionized faster than we can adapt.
 In such a world, selecting the right arenas becomes much more important than gaining mastery in any one.
 What is the value of expertise when artificial agents can do it all?

-A skillful response might be to treat impact pursuit more literally as a game – something to engage with seriously and intentionally, but without completely identifying your worth with the outcome.
+A skillful response might be to treat impact pursuit more literally as a game -- something to engage with seriously and intentionally, but without completely identifying your worth with the outcome.
 A passage from Elena Ferrante's Neapolitan Quartet reminds us of this possibility.
 The narrator, after achieving professional success, visits a childhood friend and experiences an epiphany:

->I understood that I had arrived there full of pride and realized that—in good faith, certainly, with affection—I had made that whole journey mainly to show her what she had lost and what I had won.
+>I understood that I had arrived there full of pride and realized that -- in good faith, certainly, with affection -- I had made that whole journey mainly to show her what she had lost and what I had won.
 But she had known from the moment I appeared, and now, risking tensions with her workmates, and fines, she was explaining to me that I had won nothing, that in the world there is nothing to win, that her life was full of varied and foolish adventures as much as mine, and that time simply slipped away without any meaning, and it was good just to see each other every so often to hear the mad sound of the brain of one echo in the mad sound of the brain of the other.

 In the end, impact arenas are merely the games we invent to structure our pursuit of meaning.
 True victory might not be about choosing the right arena or playing it well -- but in recognizing the game for what it is.
 A cosmically insignificant yet beautiful, ephemeral dance of brain states echoing across the void.